-Unless the applicable Board adopts this Policy, it does not apply to the Statutory Boards and Controlled Corporations, the Board of Police Commissioners or the Saskatoon Public Library Board.
+Unless the applicable Board adopts this Policy, it does not apply to the Statutory Boards, Controlled Corporations, the Board of Police Commissioners or the Saskatoon Public Library Board.

-POLICY TITLE EFFECTIVE DATE REVISED PAGE NUMBER Multi-Year Business Plan and Budget Policy April 1, 2019 2 of 20
+POLICY TITLE EFFECTIVE DATE REVISED PAGE NUMBER Multi-Year Business Plan and Budget Policy

-4.0 GENERAL APPROACH
+4. GENERAL APPPROACH

-- 4.1 The City of Saskatoon shall take a multi-year approach to business planning and budgeting for all operating and capital programs, unless otherwise directed by City Council. - 4.2 Subject to City Council approval, the term of a Multi-Year Business Plan and Budget shall not exceed four years. - 4.3 4.2 The term of a Multi-Year Business Plan and Budget shall be for four two years with the first year of the business plan and budget aligning with the second full year of a City Council term, unless a shorter or longer term is agreed to by City Council. - 4.4 In the year of general election, City Council shall, after being officiallysworn-in, adjust and confirm the final year of an adopted Multi-Year-Business Plan and Budget at a designated public meeting. - 4.54.3 Each individual year of a Multi-Year Business Plan and Budget must be balanced with no negative or positive variances.
+- 4.1 The City of Saskatoon shall take a multi-year approach to business planning and budgeting for all operating and capital programs, unless otherwise directed by City Council. - 4.2 Subject to City Council approval, the term of a Multi-Year Business Plan and Budget shall not exceed four years. - 4.3 The term of a Multi-Year Business Plan and Budget shall be for four years with the first year of the business plan and budget aligning with the second full year of a City Council term, unless a shorter term is agreed to by City Council. - 4.4 In the year of general election, City Council shall, after being officially sworn-in, adjust and confirm the final year of an adopted Multi-Year Business Plan and Budget at a designated public meeting. - 4.5 Each individual year of a Multi-Year Business Plan and Budget must be balanced with no negative or positive variances.
 Surpluses or deficits whether corporately, departmentally or program related cannot be rolled into subsequent years.

-5.0 APPROVALS
+5. APPROVALS

-- 5.1 City Council shall develop and approve its Strategic Priorities in the first full year of a Council term. - 5.2 City Council shall approve indicative rates prior to compilation and presentation of the Multi-Year Business Plan and Budget. - 5.3 Prior to the approval in subsection 5.2, the Administration shall present information to City Council, in a designated public meeting, sufficient for City Council to approve business plan and budget indicative rates and fees.
+- 5.1 City Council shall develop and approve its Strategic Priorities in the first full year of a Council term. - 5.2 City Council shall approve indicative rates prior to compilation and presentation of the Multi-Year Business Plan and Budget. - 5.3 Prior to the approval in subsection 5.2, the Administration shall present information to City Council, in a designated public meeting, sufficient for City Council to approve business plan and budget indicative rates and fees. - 5.4 City Council shall approve a Multi-Year Business Plan and Budget in the year prior to the first year that the business plan and budget comes into effect.